ClientEarth Communications

 Danone’s plastic apathy is not just a problem in France.
 The company is truly global, with its products available in more than 120 countries.

-It also has a large presence in countries which are on the receiving end of the Western world’s plastic excesses, putting further strain on their waste management facilities, such as Tunisia, Turkey and Indonesia.
-It has even topped the plastic polluter ranking in Indonesia for the last three years.
+It also has a large presence in countries which are on the receiving end of the Western world’s plastic excesses, such as Tunisia, Turkey and Indonesia, putting further strain on their waste management facilities.

 Danone is trudging ahead without a serious plan to deal with plastics, despite clear concern from climate and health experts and consumers, and a legal obligation to face up to the issue.
-It continues to rely on single-use plastic packaging in the hopes that recycling will miraculously deal with the flood of plastics it puts on the market.
-But recycling is a limited solution as only 9% of plastics ever made have been recycled.
-It’s unrealistic for food giants like Danone to pretend recycling is the silver bullet.

 Rosa Pritchard, ClientEarth plastics lawyer

 We’re in a plastics crisis.
-Global plastic waste production nearly doubled between 2000 and 2019 and could triple by 2060.
+Global plastic waste nearly doubled between 2000 and 2019 and could triple by 2060.

 This is a problem because: